 In March 2020, the Coronavirus Aid, Relief and Economic Security Act ("the CARES Act") was signed into law.
 The CARES Act includes provisions relating to several aspects of corporate income taxes.
-The Company does not currently expect the CARES Act to have a material impact on its income tax positions; however, it will continue to monitor the provisions of the CARES Act in relation to its operations.
+The CARES Act has not had a material impact on the Company's income tax positions and the Company has not claimed any credits under the CARES Act; however, it will continue to monitor the provisions of the CARES Act in relation to its operations.